Kauri [Maori] (Boland et al. 1985).

 Evergreen trees, usually monoecious, very large, with clear straight boles beneath a globular crown (young trees conical).
 Bark smooth and light grey to reddish, peeling with large thin irregular flakes that thicken on larger trees, leaving a pitted somewhat rough reddish brown surface, emits a milky sap when punctured.
 Branches horizontal or (when large) turning irregularly upward, leaving circular scars on the trunk after they fall.
 Buds usually globular, with few, imbricate, overlapping scales.
 Cotyledons 2, broad, lanceolate with an acute apex.
 Juvenile leaves larger than adult leaves, more or less acute, varying among the apecies from ovate to lanceolate.
 Adult leaves opposite, decussate, oval to linear, flat, broad, leathery, thick, with multiple parallel veins, sometimes glaucous beneath, with a short broad petiole, spirally arranged on main branchlets, opposite or alternate on side branchlets, reddish when young, turning dark green, leaving a rough cushion-like scar after they fall.
 Pollen cones appearing mostly on larger trees after seed cones have appeared, axillary (sometimes terminal), cylindrical, subtended at the base by rounded, sterile bud scales.
 Seed cones usually on short lateral branchlets, maturing and deciduous in 2 years, globose-ovoid, with numerous, flattened, broadly ovate scales without bracts and with minute apical umbos.
 Seeds more or less flattened and ovoid, one per scale, with 2 sometimes unevenly developed wings.
 Seed cone scales and seeds are asymmetrical with both dextral and sinistral forms produced (Silba 1986, de Laubenfels 1988).
 The wood is straight-grained, pale straw to yellow-brown, with a specific gravity of about 0.47 to 0.61 (Whitmore 1977).

 Identification of the species of Agathis is most easily performed using a map: most species are not found in cultivation and have disjunct ranges.
 In confirmation of species identity, the most important characters are those associated with the pollen cone.
 Keys are provided by Whitmore (1980) and Farjon (2010).
 Farjon's key is more applicable to the species discussed here but cannot be reprinted here for copyright reasons.
-The following key is based on that of Whitmore (1980), modified using information from published descriptions; however it does not yet address the species A. endertii (keys out as A. borneensis), A. lenticula and A. orbicula (mountains of N Borneo), A. silbae (Vanuatu, Isla Espiritu Santo), or A. spathulata (keys out as A. robusta; eastern New Guinea).
+The following key is based on that of Whitmore (1980), modified using information from published descriptions; however it does not yet address the species A. endertii (keys out as A. borneensis), A. lenticula and A. orbicula (mountains of N Borneo), or A. silbae (Vanuatu, Isla Espiritu Santo).

 |1a||Head of microsporophyll with a distinct umbo, tessellately arranged in the cone||2|